N-ihad/LeetCode-Swift/README.md

 # LeetCode Swift
-Some solved Leetcode problems in Swift I thought I'd share if someone needs (among like tens of thousands of other resources out there lol anyway)
+Some solved LeetCode problems in Swift I thought I'd share if someone needs (among like tens of thousands of other resources out there lol anyway)

 ## Branches
 Problems are categorized into: easy, medium, hard within branches